agomezmoron/appium-maven-archetype/README.md

 ###### In the src/test/java:

-1. Page objects: As Selenium, here we have every PageObject, also the BasePage.java, and this BasePage has important functions as we will see in
+1. Page objects: As Selenium, here we have every PageObject, also the BasePage.java, and this BasePage has important functions as we will see in [Native & Hybrid applications support](/README.md#native--hybrid-applications-support).
-2. Tests:
+2. Tests: We store the tests here too.
+Some _@before_ and _@after_ are defined here, also the abstract method checkLayout().
-3. utils:
+3. utils: We can found here PropertiesHandler.java wich interacts with the AppiumHandler; the UserFactory.java to retrieve a UserTest instance depending on the provided domain; and UserTest.java represents a user to the session in course.

 ### Items selectors
 TODO